 Because the company's environmental and operational activities are inextricably intertwined, our chief operating officer acts as our environmental lead with the assistance and support of the company's entire operational and environmental leadership teams.
-The chief operating officer reports directly to the chief executive officer, who provides further oversight and direction in this critical area of performance, and both the chief operating officer and the chief executive officer report to the board of directors on critical areas of environmental performance and on key environmental metrics, at a minimum, as a part of every regularly scheduled board meeting.
-Our senior vice president of strategy leads the company's broader ESG efforts, reports directly to the CEO, and reports to the board of directors and the ESG and Nominating Committee of the board on a regular basis.
+The COO reports directly to the chief executive officer, who provides further oversight and direction in this critical area of performance, and both the COO and the CEO report to the board of directors on critical areas of environmental performance and on key environmental metrics, at a minimum, as a part of every regularly scheduled board meeting.
+Our senior vice president of strategy leads the company's broader ESG efforts, reports directly to the CEO, and reports to the board of directors and the Environmental, Social and Governance Committee (the "ESG and Nominating Committee") of the board on a regular basis.